 What is the Oral Microbiome and why should you take care of it?

 In 1683, Antonie van Leeuwenhoek, affectionately known as the ‘Father of Microbiology’, paved the way for the first research into the human microbiome.
 In a letter sent to the Royal Society of London, he described and illustrated five different types of bacteria that he was able to distinguish from his mouth using a handcrafted microscope1.
 Van Leeuwenhoek decided not to clean his teeth for three days so he could collect the “material that had lodged in small amounts on the gums”.
 He then sketched these microbes in his notebook, unknowingly being the first to ever draw dental plaque and the most abundant bacteria in the oral cavity: Streptococcus mutans.
 Fast forward 200 years and we have now discovered that the oral cavity has the second largest and most diverse microbiota after the gut.
 It harbours over 700 different species of bacteria as well as being home to approximately two billion bacteria2.
 Whilst the oral microbiome is one of the most well-studied microbiomes due to ease of data collection, unfortunately, it has never received the spotlight and attention it deserves.
 Unlike its relatives the gut, skin, and vaginal microbiomes, the oral microbiome has remained in the shadows, rarely mentioned.
 Between 2013 and 2017, the number of publications focused on the gut microbiome made up to 80% of the total publications on the microbiome over the last 40 years3.
 Furthermore, the global probiotics market aimed at gut and urogenital health is projected to reach $77.09 billion by 2025 according to a report by Grand View Research, with an increase of 7.7% in 20194.
-Probiotics aimed at the oral microbiome were unfortunately excluded from the ‘probiotic market’ and research into the treatment of the oral microbiome is lagging compared to research performed on other microbiomes.
+Probiotics aimed at the oral microbiome were unfortunately excluded from the ‘probiotic market’ and research into support of the oral microbiome is lagging compared to research performed on other microbiomes.

 The oral cavity has the second largest and most diverse microbiota after the gut.
 It harbours over 700 different species of bacteria as well as being home to approximately two billion bacteria.